- Created on the 7 February, 2017.

 Insulin is a polypeptide hormone that is secreted from the pancreas by beta cells of the islets of Langerhans, it has a molecular weight of 5800 Da and plays an important role in regulating carbohydrate metabolism.
 Insulin is also known to possess a wide spectrum of biological actions and these include: increasing DNA replication and protein synthesis, controlling the cellular intake of glucose in adipose tissue and muscles, fatty acid synthesis, allosteric effect on numerous enzyme, gluconeogenesis, decreased proteinolysis, amino acid uptake, lipolysis and increased glycogen.
 Insulin secretion can be mainly controlled by the levels of plasma glucose where hyperglycemia is known to induce a prompt increase in levels of insulin in circulation.
 Other factors which can also have an influencing factor include neural, metabolic and hormonal (glucagon, amino acids and gastrointestinal hormone) can all participate in controlling the levels of insulin that is being secreted.

-The minimum sensitivity detection limit of insulin using this human insulin ELISA kit was approximately 0.25 µIU/ml.
-The dynamic assay range for this kit is 0.25 – 200.0 µIU/ml.
+The minimum sensitivity detection limit of insulin using current human insulin ELISA kit was approximately 0.25 µIU/ml.
+The dynamic range for this assay is 0.25 – 200.0 µIU/ml.

 - Evolution of insulin: from human to analog.
 Am J Med.
 (2014) 127 (10 Suppl): S25-38.
 Review.
 Tibaldi J.M.

 - Insulin Signaling in the Control of Glucose and Lipid Homeostasis.
 Handb Exp Pharmacol.
 (2016) 233: 51-71.
 Review.
 Saltiel A.R.

 - Insulin tactics in type 2 diabetes.
 Med Clin North Am.
 (2015) 99 (1): 157-86.
 Review.
 Meah F. and Juneja R.